jonnyli1125/jonnyli1125.github.com/_posts/2026-08-28-vibe-coding-magic-frieren.md

 Naturally, deeper knowledge in a field is correlated with more detailed visualization, which is why I think it makes total sense that an expert with a coding agent will always be able to deliver more impact than a novice with a coding agent.

 Novices may be generating non-optimal, inaccurate, slop code without even realizing what they are producing is slop.
-That's not actually a limitation of AI, but rather a limitation of the user.
-Since the novice is actually unable to distinguish between what's slop vs not slop (good vs bad), it is actually totally possible that the coding agent may generate something that perfectly satisfies the user's description, yet is simultaneously bad.
+That's not a limitation of AI, but rather a limitation of the user.
+Since the novice is unable to distinguish between what's slop vs not slop (good vs bad), it is totally possible that the coding agent may generate something that perfectly satisfies the user's description, yet is simultaneously bad.

 A final conclusion we can draw from this is that in today's state of AI and coding agents, it still looks like AI won't be able to replace humans yet - and actually it's quite the opposite.
-Experts are actually able to increasingly amplify their positive impact more than ever, while novices are only able to amplify generation of slop (negative impact) since they cannot actually visualize the difference between slop vs not slop.
+Experts are able to increasingly amplify their positive impact more than ever, while novices are only able to amplify generation of slop (negative impact) since they cannot visualize the difference between slop vs not slop.